 By tradition, the godfather and the godmother were always chosen from the wider family, with one from each side but it was said to bring on bad luck to choose the godparents before the child’s birth.
 A pregnant woman was never chosen as a godmother as it was thought that to do so would condemn her unborn child, or the one to be baptised, to an ugly death within the year.
 The choice of the child’s Christian name was left to the godfather for a boy, to the godmother for a girl.
 Although they kept their choices secret, the godparents usually proposed their own name for the infant; the priest being the first to hear it.

-It was said that if the candle used during the baptism remained lit throughout the ceremony, it was said that the godfather and godmother would soon marry; if it died before the end before the end of service, it was a sign that no such marriage would take place.
+It was said that if the candle used during the baptism remained lit throughout the ceremony, that the godfather and godmother would soon marry; if it died before the end of service, it was a sign that no such marriage would take place.
 Once, it was customary to put a small floral wreath on the child’s head after the service of baptism was over.
-This wreath was said to bring good luck to the new-born throughout his life.
+This wreath was said to bring good luck to the new-born throughout their life.
 So that it also brought good fortune to the mother, it was hung above the bed; tradition declared that it be hung very high if another pregnancy was to be avoided.

 The churching rite was fairly straightforward: the mother, dressed in white, presented herself at the porch of the church and knelt there with a lighted candle.
 Many mothers also carried about their person, the linen cap with which her baby’s head was covered after having been anointed with holy chrism at its baptism.
 The new mother had to avoid taking holy water from the stoup in the porch, instead, the woman who accompanied her to church took some for herself and threw a few drops on the forehead of the new mother; death within the year was said to befall any woman who, even out of habit, forgot this precept.